 Some new initiatives in the Bitcoin space include:

 Nostr – I’l do a write-up on Nostr another day but if you are on it already, my npub is:

-Bitcoin is a monetary system designed to store value, provide a method of payment, and a ledger of accounts run by decentralized software that offers security, fungibility, scarcity, immutability, censorship resistance as well as a slew of other benefits.
+Bitcoin is a monetary system designed to store value, provide a method of payment, and a ledger of accounts run by decentralized software that offers security (to not be hacked by bad actors), fungibility (ability to exchange other goods and services thru payment), scarcity (only 21 million of them ever), immutability (transactions cannot be modified afterwards) , censorship resistance (your bank can’t tell you how to spend your bitcoin) as well as a slew of other benefits.

 Marty Bent (@martybent) is a writer and host of the Bitcoin-focused podcast “TFTC” and tweeted this: